How to Reduce Interior Design Risks: 8 Proven Strategies

 Use Subcontractor Agreements

-At a minimum, the independent contractor or subcontractor agreement must have the indemnity and defense clause that requires that independent contractor to defend and hold harmless your company.
+At a minimum, the independent contractor or subcontractor agreement must have the indemnity and defense clause that requires the independent contractor to defend and hold your harmless company.
 The agreement should also have two necessary provisions.
 One provision that outlines the scope of work that the independent contractor is going to do.
 A second provision that protects your business from an independent contractor soliciting your referral sources, or clients, or taking your business to start their own.

 PenEx offers free subcontractor agreements, created by an attorney, to protect your interior design business from the risk of claims and lawsuits from subcontractors.